open2b/scriggo-site/site/scriggo-command.md

 The Scriggo Build command processes the template rooted at the current directory and writes the generated files to the `public` directory by default.
 If the `public` directory already exists, it does nothing and returns an error.

-Only files with extension `.html` and `.md` are processed as templates; other files, such as CSS and JavaScript files, are copied as-is.
 Directories whose names start with an underscore (`_`), and files or directories whose names start with a dot (`.`), are skipped but can still be referenced in template files.
+Only files with extension `.md` and `.html` are built;
+non-template files, such as CSS and JavaScript files, are copied as-is.

 The basic Build command takes this form: